Dan Bakkedahl

 Dan Bakkedahl (born November 18, 1969) is an American actor and improvisational comedian.
 He is best known for starring as Tim Hughes on the CBS sitcom Life in Pieces, as Congressman Roger Furlong on the HBO series Veep, and as Steve Nugent in the FX comedy series Legit.
 From 2005 to 2007, he was a correspondent for three seasons on The Daily Show with Jon Stewart.
 He additionally has recurring roles on the ABC sitcom The Goldbergs, the HBO Max comedy series Made for Love, and the Netflix comedy Space Force.

 Early life and education

 Bakkedahl grew up in Stuart, Florida.
 He is a 1988 graduate of Martin County High School.
-He is of part Norwegian descent.
-Bakkedahl attended St. Cloud State University in Minnesota, before completing his studies at Florida State University, where he was a member of the Chi Phi fraternity.
+He is of Norwegian descent.
+Bakkedahl attended St. Cloud State University in Minnesota, before completing his studies in theatre at Florida State University, where he was a member of the Chi Phi fraternity.
 His brother is Florida State's Attorney Tom Bakkedahl.